 New York, N.Y.

-Jeffrey W. Olin, D.O., faculty for this educational activity, has no relevant financial relationship with ineligible companies* to disclose and he will not include off-label or unapproved product usage in his presentation or discussion.
+Jeffrey W. Olin, D.O., faculty for this educational activity, has no relevant financial relationships with ineligible companies* to disclose and has indicated that the presentation or discussion will not include off-label or unapproved product usage.

 Conference Directors and Planning Committee Members

-Barry T. Katzen, M.D., has indicated that he is a consultant for Boston Scientific, Philips Medical and W.L.
+Barry T. Katzen, M.D., conference director of this educational activity, has indicated that he is a consultant for Boston Scientific, Philips Medical and W.L.
 Gore.